jfhector/life-in-the-uk-test-study-notes/history/1800s-1900s-A_global_power.md

 * 1837-1901 Queen Victoria
 * Empire covers all of India, Australia and large parts of Africa.
 400m

+* 1899 The Boer Wars (in Southern Africa, vs settlers originally from the Netherlands).
-* 1899 The Boer Wars.
-Change in public opinion: people question that Empire should continue
+  * Change in public opinion: people question that Empire should continue

 ## How democracy developped during this period